-Students have a right to cancel all or part of their federal loan disbursement(s) awarded.
+Fellows have a right to cancel all or part of the loan disbursements offered.
 The loans may be cancelled, with the Financial Aid Office, any time before the loan disbursement dates.

-Once MTSA is in receipt of the loan funds, students have a right to cancel all or part of the loans within 14 days after the disbursement date for the loan period.
-In order to cancel any or all of your loans, the student must confirm in writing the award(s) and amount(s) and send the request to finaid@mtsa.edu.
-Students are responsible for any unpaid balance on their student account.
+Once MTSA is in receipt of the loan funds, Fellows have a right to cancel all or part of the loans within 14 days after the disbursement date for the loan period.
+To cancel any or all of your loans, Fellows must confirm in writing the loan type(s) and amounts(s) and send the request to finaid@mtsa.edu.
+Fellows are responsible for any unpaid balance on their school account.
 Borrowers will be advised of the status of their request for cancellation.